 Even if beneficial social learning requires at least some individual learning, it is nevertheless clear that many behaviours are predominantly acquired by copying (Bandura 1977; Boyd and Richerson 1985).
 Laboratory experiments have revealed the extent to which human beings are cognitively predisposed to copy from others (Herrmann et al 2007) and the extent to which cultural norms reflect that predisposition has been demonstrated by comparative field studies (e.g. Rice and Feldman 1997; Hewlett et al 2002).
 Furthermore, Henrich (2001) demonstrated that biased social learning that excludes individual trial-and-error is required to account for the ‘S-shape’ curves that describe the uptake of the vast majority of well-studied innovations.
 There has been significant interest lately in the explanatory power of models based on random social copying (Bentley and Shennan 2005; Bentley and Ormerod 2012) and we include this in a variant of our model, but our principal interest is forms of social learning in which the selection of a cultural trait from a set of alternatives in a sample pool is biased by direct or indirect (Boyd and Richerson 1985) estimation of its ‘worth’.

 Contemporary social learning nomenclature distinguishes ‘content’ bias from ‘context’ bias (Henrich and McElreath 2003).
 Content biases are those which arise from the intrinsic properties of a trait, either because learners have a psychological predisposition (either biologically or culturally determined) toward certain kinds of information, or because they engage in “more generalized cost-benefit calculation” (Henrich and McElreath 2003: 129).
 Recently, Mesoudi (2011: 67) has suggested that all 5 of the characteristics of successful innovations identified by Rogers (2003) can be considered forms of content-bias.
-Traits are more likely to be adopted if they are: (i) advantageous relative to existing traits; (ii) compatible with existing traits; (iii) simple enough that their use is easily learned; (iv) testable, so that their advantage can be discerned; and (iv) readily observable.
+Traits are more likely to be adopted if they are: (i) advantageous relative to existing traits; (ii) compatible with existing traits; (iii) simple enough that their use is easily learned; (iv) testable, so that their advantage can be discerned; and (v) readily observable.
 Henrich and McElreath’s notion of “cost-benefit calculation” and Rogers’ “relative advantage” are both examples of what is elsewhere termed ‘payoff bias’ (Kendal et al 2009) and is the form of social learning most commonly studied by economists (e.g. Schlag 1998).

-Context biases arise when learners utilise cues in the learning environment as proxies for the ‘worth’ of a trait: either its frequency or the characteristics of those individuals (models) who already have that trait.
+Context biases arise when learners utilise cues in the learning environment as proxies for the ‘worth’ of a trait: either its frequency or the characteristics of those individuals (models) who already possess that trait.
 Frequency dependent bias occurs when the probability of an individual copying the most common trait is higher (conformism) or lower (anti-conformism) than it would be if they randomly sampled the population of traits.
 Although frequency dependent social learning is in itself a low-cost form of learning, it is particularly susceptible to the trade-off, already discussed above, between low learning cost and the potentially high cost of failure to adequately track the environment (Wakano and Aoki 2007; Kandler and Laland 2013).
 The other form of context bias is model-biased social learning, which entails treating the prestige (Henrich and Gil-White 2001), success (Baldini 2012; Henrich and McElreath 2003), similarity, or some other property of a potential cultural model as a proxy for the ‘worth’ of a cultural trait which that model possesses.